Canadian Gearhead is hiring writers and other freelance positions!

 The Verdict:

 I often find myself forgetting my 4runner has aftermarket suspension on it at all and that’s a good thing.
-You’ll be happy with these even if your rig is a pavement princess since you aren’t sacrificing any on road behavior at all.
+You’ll be happy with these even if your rig is a pavement princess since you aren’t sacrificing any on-road behavior at all.
 If you do choose to head off the beaten path, they’ll have no problem handling what you throw at them.

 How do I feel about the adjustment issue?
 Rather than spending hours removing them and paying for another alignment, I chose to leave them at the preset 2″ lift height.
 While the actual lift measurements are a bit more than 2″, my 4runner still has quite a bit of noticeable front end rake when paired with my OME 895 rear springs.